TajaKuzman/Applying-GENRE-on-MaCoCu-bilingual/README.md

 1. [Preparation of data](#preparation-of-the-data): converted TMX file to CSV, discarded sentences where English and text in other language come from different domain, discarded duplicated English sentences, merged sentences into documents based on source URL.
 2. Pre-processing: discarded all documents, shorter than the median length; discarded non-textual documents based on a no. of punctuations per no. of words heuristic
 3. Applying the X-GENRE classifier to the data (see [results](#prediction-of-genres-to-the-entire-macocu-sl-en-corpus) for MaCoCu-sl-en and [manual analysis of the results](#analysis-of-a-sample-of-150-texts-second-round---pre-processed-corpus))
-4. Post-processing: discarded unreliable predictions - labels "Other" and "Forum", and labels predicted with certainty lower than 0.9
+4. Post-processing: discarded unreliable predictions - labels "Other" and "Forum", and labels predicted with confidence lower than 0.9
 5. Analysis of results, also in regards to varieties of English language